Special procedural guarantees

 A law proposal is to be presented with the aim of introducing sheltered housing as a new form of placement in the Social Services Act (2001:453).
 However, although included in the initial proposal prepared by the inquiry, in the current remit to the Council on Legislation asylum seeking women are excluded.
 The City Missions in their referral highlighted that current regulations and practice whereby women at risk of violence are denied sheltered housing depending on their migration status is in violation of article 4 of the Istanbul Convention.[41]

-A large part of the Migration Agency´s work against human trafficking and exploitation during the year focused on the situation in Ukraine.
+A large part of the Swedish Migration Agency´s work against human trafficking and exploitation during the year focused on the situation in Ukraine.
 The information sheet in Ukrainian, Russian and English produced by the Swedish Gender Equality Agency was distributed and displayed at the Migration Agency’s application units, accommodation and service centers.
 In addition to the methodological support and routines that already exist, the Migration Agency’s staff were also able to take part in the Swedish Gender Equality Agency’s support for professionals, and have been urged to pay extra attention to indications of trafficking and exploitation in the handling of cases and meetings with applicants.
 During the autumn of 2022, a major training effort was initiated for all administrative staff at all of the authority’s detention centres.
 The training aimed to increase the ability to identify suspected victims and safeguard their rights, regardless of whether the Migration Agency or the Police Authority has made the decision on detention.
-In addition, new procedures, a screening list and a protocol to be used in cases of suspicion of human trafficking have been developed.[29]
+In addition, new procedures, a screening list and a protocol to be used in cases of suspicion of human trafficking have been developed.[42]

-In 2022, a total of 5,142 women applied for asylum and the recognition rate for women was 43% (compared to 5,159 women and 34% recognition rate in 2020, and 4,243 women and 38% recognition rate in 2021).[30]
+In 2023, a total of 4 590 women (including girls) applied for asylum for the first time and the recognition rate was 40% (compared to 6 071 women and 44 % recognition rate in 2022 and 4 271 women and 38% recognition rate in 2021).[43]

 Vulnerability questions pertaining to LGBTQI+ asylum seekers